rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 1. Take a node down -- this will cause fallback vnodes to be created.

-2. Write some data -- this will cause the fallback vnode to be populated with parallel/conflicting objects from the other vnodes.
+2. Write some data -- this will cause the fallback vnode to be populated with parallel/conflicting objects relative to the other vnodes.
 It's important that you not perform a `rts:get` or else read repair will reconcile them.

 3. Restart the downed node -- this will cause the primary to come online with **no** data.